A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Experiments

 \textbf{Implementation Details.} We simulated a FL scenario with 100 clients, where a portion is malicious.
 Malicious clients conducted four types of backdoor attacks, including BadNets~\cite{gu2017badnets}, DBA~\cite{xie2019dba}, LayerAttack, and AFA, following an ``all-to-one" strategy.
 ResNet-18 was used as the model backbone.
 All experiments were conducted on an RTX 4090 GPU with Python 3.9, PyTorch 2.2.2, and CUDA 11.8.
 Unless stated otherwise, we simulated Non-IID client data distributions and employed the ViT-L/14 version of CLIP.

+\textbf{Attack Approach.} We evaluated the defense effectiveness of CLIP-Fed against several existing FL backdoor attacks.
+Specifically, the adversary adopted the following attack strategies.
+(1) BadNets~\cite{gu2017badnets}, a typical backdoor attack method that directly embedded a static trigger into training samples; (2) Distributed Backdoor Attack (DBA)~\cite{xie2019dba}, a federated backdoor attack that decomposed a global trigger pattern and embedded its fragments into various clients; (3) LayerAttack, a hierarchical poisoning method targeting critical layers in neural networks, which was particularly effective against distance-based defense mechanisms; (4) AFA, a variant of LayerAttack that performed hierarchical bit flipping on sensitive layers, effective against sign-based defenses.
+In addition, we assumed that the adversary adopted an ``all to one'' attack strategy when a backdoor attack was launched, which meant the adversary added triggers to samples of all categories and changed their labels to a target category.

-\textbf{Baselines and Existing Defenses.} We compared CLIP-Fed with representative backdoor defense methods in FL, including: (1) FedAvg~\cite{mcmahan2017communication}, a standard aggregation baseline without defense, (2) FLAME~\cite{DBLP:conf/uss/NguyenRCYMFMMMZ22} that combines clustering and differential privacy, (3) FLTrust~\cite{cao2021fltrust} that is a server-side validation-based defense, (4) FoolsGold~\cite{DBLP:conf/raid/FungYB20}, a defense scheme based on the similarity of contributions among clients, and (5) FEDCPA~\cite{han2023towards} that focuses on critical parameter similarity.
+\textbf{Baselines and Existing Defenses.} We compared CLIP-Fed with representative backdoor defense in FL, including FedAvg~\cite{mcmahan2017communication} (a standard aggregation baseline without defense), FLAME~\cite{DBLP:conf/uss/NguyenRCYMFMMMZ22} (combining clustering and differential privacy), FLTrust~\cite{cao2021fltrust} (a server-side validation-based defense method), FoolsGold~\cite{DBLP:conf/raid/FungYB20} (a defense scheme based on the similarity of contributions among clients), and FEDCPA~\cite{han2023towards} (focusing on critical parameter similarity).